Isonokami Shrine: Architecture

 Isonokami shrine is surrounded by Cryptomeria (sugi).
 A waka poem from the Man'yōshū anthology mentions Isonokami shrine, surrounded by holy cedar trees.

 The current site of Isonokami shrine may have been the site of an earlier religious structure, the Izumo-taisha.
 This is suspected because of a secondary shrine to Izumo-takeo found near the main shrine, but on higher ground.
 Since secondary shrines are never built higher than the principal shrine, some have concluded that it was an older structure that stood before the current one.

 The honden, or main hall, is built in the nagare-zukuri style.

-Enshrined
+Enshrined deity

 The main enshrined dedication is to Futsu-no-mitama (布都御魂), the kami of a legendary sword (futsu-no-mitama-no-tsurugi) that was given to by Takemikazuchi in Kumano and used by Emperor Jimmu, the first Emperor of Japan.
 However, the sword itself is hidden in Isonokami shrine, but the second sword is visible in Kashima Shrine, Ibaraki.